stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 Period 1 | Period 2 | Period 3
 -- | -- | --
 2.0 Consensus Rules in Effect | 2.1 Consensus Rules enacted, but first PoX-2 reward cycle has not begun | First PoX-2 reward cycle has begun
-_This is the period of time before the 2.1 fork._ | _This is after the 2.1 fork, but before cycle (N+1)._ | _This is after cycle (N+1) has begun.
-Original PoX contract state will no longer have any impact on reward sets, account lock status, etc._
+_This is the period of time before the 2.1 fork._ | _This is after the 2.1 fork in cycle N, but before cycle (N+1)._ | _This is the start of cycle (N+1), and all cycles afterward.
+The original PoX contract state will no longer have any impact on reward sets, account lock status, etc._

 - Every account that is locked by the original contract for cycle `N` and beyond is unlocked at the end of Cycle `N`.